 The commercial food dehydrator that Jim bought and donated to Taproot A Lopez Kitchen can hold up to 80 pounds of fresh fruit!
 These dried fruits are wonderful ingredients for many others’ products, including desserts and snack mixes.
 Plums, berries, peaches, apples, pears…. the list goes on and on.
 You too could get abundant dried fruit from Lopez Island in our shared-use commercial kitchen!

 We now have a corer/wedger that can process apples and pears at a phenomenal rate.

-With decades of growing, harvesting, preserving, preparing, serving, and selling food between us, we now have turned our attention to providing fresh, sustaining, ready to eat foods that directly reflect our island food culture.
-We are making salads, wraps, sandwiches, dressings, sauces, and spreads that make use of the beautiful produce grown on Lopez Island, and that also incorporate Lopez made products like Barn Owl Bakery bread, Chicaoji sauce, and World Curries spices.
-We hope to feed people in an uncommonly nourishing and satisfying way that both reinforces their connection to the island and supports the livelihoods of our island food producers.
+With decades of growing, harvesting, preserving, preparing, serving, and selling food under our belt, Vortex Juice Bar and Cafe has taken on the production of small batch products which directly reflect our island food culture and can be sold at local groceries.
+We are making hummus, soups, dressings, and sauces that make use of the beautiful produce grown on Lopez Island and also incorporate other Lopez made products.
+We hope to feed people in an uncommonly nourishing way that both reinforces their connection to the island and supports the livelihoods of our island producers.

-Our business embraces the idea that local foods are an honest investment in our island and economy.
+Vortex embraces the idea that local foods are an honest investment in our island culture and economy.
 Promoting locally grown foods also represents an investment in the small farms and farmers that produce food with a minimal use of fossil fuels, and with respect for, and conservation of our irreplaceable topsoil and water.
-We celebrate the idea of eating seasonally, and of making good use of what grows well here.
+We celebrate the idea of eating seasonally and of making good use of what grows well here.
 We want to offer foods that are beautiful, clean, vital, and delicious.